ActivityWatch/activitywatch.github.io/about.md

 ---

-**NOTE:** This page is horribly outdated, please refer to the [README](https://github.com/ActivityWatch/activitywatch/blob/master/README.md) for a better overview of the project.
+**NOTE:** This page is outdated, please refer to the [README](https://github.com/ActivityWatch/activitywatch/blob/master/README.md) for a better overview of the project.

 ActivityWatch is about recording our digital lives, an evergrowing part of out lives in general, and the new opportunities enabled by such a record.